 Kadmat Island is a part of the Amimdivi group of islands of the Lakshadweep archipelago.
-The island is a popular tourist destination located outside mainland India in the Arabian Sea.
+The island is a popular tourist destination located outside the mainland of India in the Arabian Sea.
 Kadmat Island is known for marine turtles and coral reefs.
-Spread in approximately 9 kilometers, the island is also known as Cardamom Island.
-Besides the enigmatic views, the place is also known for multiple water adventure sports such as snorkeling, scuba diving, and sailing.
+Spread up to approximately 9 kilometres, the island is also known as Cardamom Island.
+Besides the enigmatic views, this travel getaway is also known for multiple water adventure sports such as snorkelling, scuba diving, and sailing.

 There is nothing noteworthy documented in the history books about the Kadmat island.
 All that is known, is that most of the islands of Lakshadweep archipelago have long been uninhabited.
 After India’s independence, when Lakshadweep was granted the status of Union Territory, people started settling in some of the islands and Kadmat is one of them.
 Later, entire Lakshadweep developed as a tourist spot and today its a popular honeymoon destination.